calvh3/Simulated-Annealing-Sudoku/README.md

      &nbsp; &nbsp;  else if score doesn't improve use probablilty dist.
 P=1/(1+e^(score_diff/T)) where T is the global temperature parameter:
      &nbsp;  &nbsp;  &nbsp;  &nbsp;  if random U[0,1] < P accept new state, else reject.
 5) Lower the global temp T after each iteration.
-6) If score doesn't improve a set number of times, 'reheat' by returning T to start Temp.
+6) If score doesn't improve a set number of times, 'reheat' by returning T to start temp.

 # Code/algorithm optimisation
 The most important steps for improving runtime are; selecting the random elements to switch, and computing the new score: